herrhelms/meteor-vcard-dummy/README.md

 Add the package to your project with `meteor add herrhelms:meteor-vcards`.

 ### basic usage

-This package exposes two template helpers you can include anywhere in your project.
+This package exposes two UI helpers you can include anywhere in your project.

- - {{vCardGenerateButton}} - for generating a new .vcf file on the fly ('vcard-CURRENT_TIMESTAMP.vcf')
+ - `{{vCardGenerateButton}}` button to generate a new .vcard file on the fly.
+    The file will be called 'vcard-CURRENT_TIMESTAMP.vcf' and resides in your `/public` directory.

- - {{vCardDownloadLink}} - for a reactive div with link to the generated file to download.
+ - `{{vCardDownloadLink}}` div element as placeholder for the link to download the generated vcard.

+### vcard content
-vCard content can be injected at any time by a `new ReactiveDict`  ...
+The content of the vCard can be injected at any time by a `new ReactiveDict`  ...